WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/ud/ud8/ud8.8.en.mdx

 ---
-title: Visākhāsutta - Discourse to Visākhā
+title: Visākhā sutta - Discourse to Visākhā
 description: The Blessed One teaches Visākhā on the nature of attachment and suffering.
 fetter: sensual desire
 tags: ud,ud8,attachment,dear ones,sorrow,suffering,Visākhā